Dependency and Span, Cross-Style Semantic Role Labeling on PropBank and NomBank: Dataset

-While the heuristic works well on the majority of arguments which guarantees a one-to-one relationship between the span argument and the head.
-Due to the special structure of some dependency syntactic trees, some span arguments have multiple heads, which affects this one-to-one relationship, so we need to deal with these cases individually.
+While the heuristic works well on the majority of arguments and guarantees a one-to-one relationship between the span argument and the head, some dependency trees have special structures, and some span arguments have multiple heads.
+Both these situations affect the aforementioned one-to-one relationship, so we need to deal with these cases individually.

 For 0.7\% of the span arguments, multiple syntactic heads are detected inside the span boundary.
 For example, [\textit{allow}]$_{\textbf{PRED}}$ [\textit{executives to report exercises of options later and less often}]$_{\textbf{ARG1}}$.
-Under our rule set defined by our processing script\footnote{Note this rule set is the counterpart of syntactic constituent-to-dependency conversion, which is usually called head rules.}, two syntactic heads \textit{executives} and \textit{to} are assigned \textbf{ARG1}.
-Therefore, we split the original span argument into a sequence of discontinuous sub-spans, set the first sub-span to the original argument role $role$, the rest to C-$role$, e.g., the \textbf{ARG1} argument becomes [\textit{allow}]$_{\textbf{PRED}}$ [\textit{executives}]$_{\textbf{ARG1}}$ [\textit{to report exercises of options later and less often}]$_{\textbf{C-ARG1}}$.
+Under our rule set defined by our processing script\footnote{Note this rule set is the counterpart of syntactic constituent-to-dependency conversion, which is usually defined by "head rules."}, two syntactic heads \textit{executives} and \textit{to} are assigned \textbf{ARG1}.
+Therefore, we split the original span argument into a sequence of discontinuous sub-spans and set the first sub-span to the original argument role $role$ and the rest to C-$role$ - the \textbf{ARG1} argument becomes [\textit{allow}]$_{\textbf{PRED}}$ [\textit{executives}]$_{\textbf{ARG1}}$ [\textit{to report exercises of options later and less often}]$_{\textbf{C-ARG1}}$, for example.